-A basic course stressing understanding of visual perception, media and drawing drawing skills.
-Emphasis is placed on attaining a basic level of drawing skill, using a variety of media, problems in a creative and original manner, and three-dimensional how objects learning can he rendered on the flat surface.
+A basic course stressing understanding of visual perception, drawing media and drawing skills.
+Emphasis is placed on attaining a basic level of drawing skill, using a variety of media, solving problems in a creative and original manner, and learning how three-dimensional objects can be rendered on the flat surface.
 Course includes vocabulary development, critical analysis activities, and reference to historic models of drawing.
 Basic health and safety issues will be taught relative to the materials used.